10 QUALITIES OF A SUPER FACILITY MANAGER

 A facility manager must be an expert juggler.
 He must give his undivided attention to the many issues that need his attention but at the same time keep occupants, owners and regulatory persons happy.

-While he is on one hand monitoring the routine maintenance of the generating plant, he must also ensure that the procurement team delivers Mrs. Adebayo’s new 15 liter water heater in time to be installed as promised.
-Success in one task, is not an excuse to fail in the other.
+While he is, on one hand, monitoring the routine maintenance of the generating plant, he must also ensure that the procurement team delivers Mrs Adebayo’s new 15 litre water heater in time to be installed as promised.
+Success in one task is not an excuse to fail in the other.

 2. Natural Problem Solver